The Sennheiser HD 800 S headphones sport a new matte black look and a wide-open, remarkably lifelike sound.

 Rather than reinvent the wheel, these open-back 'phones use much of the shape and design of the original, including the unique positioning of the drivers.
 Sound waves are sent to your ears at a 45° angle, creating a spatial, three-dimensional effect.
 The 56mm sound transducers — the largest found in any dynamic driver headphones — are also a pretty good starting point.
 Air moves freely, and rather than "between the ears" sound, your music surrounds you like a set of speakers.

-To further fine-tune the sound in HD 800 S, Sennheiser used an innovative driver absorber technology first seen in their highly-rated IE 800 in-ear headphones.
+To further fine-tune the sound in HD 800 S, Sennheiser used an innovative driver absorber technology.
 The acoustical absorber reduces distortion for smoother highs and more nuanced bass.
 It prevents sharp treble peaks and loud bass from overtaking more subtle sounds, making your tunes sound crystal-clear and true to the recording.

 Built with care, from the finest materials